mauget/commit-msg/README.md

 shell.

 ### Windows
-If the script language is python resident on a Windows OS, the will need to invoke `winpty` passing python and `$1` arguments.
+If the script language were python resident on a Windows OS, you would need to invoke `winpty` passing python and `$1` arguments.
-Search for more information in this case.
+Search the web literature for more information about this case.